Hi, I'm Travis Jamison, founder of Smash.vc

 So, what’s the point of spilling to you my entire life story?

-To let you know that I DID find what I needed to be doing, and who I wanted to it with.
-It is now what Smash is dedicated to.
+I want to let you know that I DID find what I wanted to be doing and who I wanted to do it with.

-I built Smash to be the type of partner, investor and possible mentor that I wished had existed for me earlier in my career.
-My life would probably be much different if it had.
+I built Smash to be the type of partner, investor, and possible mentor for small businesses I wish had existed earlier in my career.
+My life would be much different if it had.

 a "mostly harmless" little green line

-At Smash, we partner with existing profit-focused businesses in order to either:
+At Smash, we partner with existing profit-focused businesses in order to:

-I love the ETA (entrepreneurship through acquisition) SMB scene.
-It’s doing good for our world (allowing founders to retire or move on), it’s helping entrepreneurs ramp up quicker, and it provides good returns for us.
+I love the ETA (entrepreneurship through acquisition) SMB model.
+It’s doing good for our world (allowing founders to retire or move on), it helps talented entrepreneurs skip the startup game, and it provides great returns for everyone involved.

-Self funded search funds and SBA loan acquisitions are perfect partners for Smash.
+Self-funded searchers and independent sponsors are perfect partners for Smash.

 Or